openspyrit/spyrit-examples/2024_spyrit/readme.md

     ```
     Visit https://pytorch.org/get-started/locally/ if you need a different installation.

-1. Install SPyRiT and a few more packages:
+1. Install SPyRiT and a few more packages (until release of v3, checkout the `spyrit_dev` branch):
     ```shell
-    pip install spyrit==3
+    pip install spyrit
     pip install girder-client
     pip install scikit-image
     ```